-Study of the Yaqui Valley has been useful in terms of identifying the dynamics of change in human-environment systems and providing tools and approaches that can help the people of the Yaqui Valley in decision making for human and environmental well-being.
+The Yaqui Valley case study has been useful in terms of identifying the dynamics of change in human-environment systems, and providing tools and approaches that can help the people of the Yaqui Valley in decision making for human and environmental well-being.
 We did not intentionally design it to be thus, at least not in its early years.
 Had we done so, we probably would have included additional members of the research team, and certainly more local stakeholders.
-Still, thanks to the involvement of principal investigators who have practical, place-based interests, the research is probably more directly useful than many such studies by academic researchers might be.
-Our additional intent, however, is to contribute information and knowledge that is useful beyond the valley, in terms both of understanding global changes and developing sustainability approaches.
-Our best hopes for more general learning are through a comparative approach with other such case studies and through the development of tools and metrics, many of which use remote sensing and modeling, that can be applied in many places.
+On the other hand, thanks to the involvement of PIs who have practical, place-based interests, the research is probably more directly useful than many such studies by academic researchers might be.
+Our additional intent, however, is to contribute information and knowledge that is useful beyond the Valley, in terms both of understanding global changes and developing sustainability approaches.
+Our best hopes for more general learning are through a comparative approach with other such case studies, and through the development of tools and metrics, many of which use remote sensing and modeling, that can be applied in many places.